The invisible war: 8 years of battles in Donbas

 April 13, 2014.

-Ukrainian National Defence Council announced the Anti-Terrorist Operation
+The National Security and Defense Council of Ukraine announced the Anti-Terrorist Operation

-To counteract Russia’s armed groups invading the Donetsk and Luhansk regions, terrorizing the local population, and breaking Ukrainian laws, the National Defence Council and the President ordered an Anti-Terrorist Operation conducted by the Ukrainian Armed Forces.
+To counteract Russia’s armed groups invading the Donetsk and Luhansk regions, terrorizing the local population, and breaking Ukrainian laws, the National Security and Defense Council of Ukraine and the President ordered an Anti-Terrorist Operation conducted by the Ukrainian Armed Forces.

 May 11, 2014.